Efficiency of Parallel and Restart Exploration Strategies in Model Free Stochastic Simulations: Appendix I: M/M/1

 In this section we investigate the interplay between the probability of exploration, under the time regime of interest, and the efficiency of the associated estimation procedure.
 In particular, we show that the variance of the natural Monte Carlo estimator mirrors the typical exploration time.

 Consider an $\mathrm{M/M/1}$ queue on the truncated state space $\{0,1,\dots,n\}$ with load parameter $\rho<1$, and assume that $X(0)=0$ almost surely.
 The chain is ergodic, and its invariant measure is geometrically decaying: for any $k\in\mathbb{N}$ with $k\le n$, the stationary weight is proportional to $\rho^k$.
-By the Ergodic Theorem, the stationary measure~$\pi$ satisfies .
-A Monte Carlo estimator for $\pi(k)$, based on a time horizon $B(k)$, is therefore
+By the Ergodic Theorem, the stationary measure~$\pi$ satisfies